-Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year, with the last training completed in March 2017.
+Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year, with the last training completed in June 2017.

 Emergency equipment and medicines were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
-Equipment included an automated external defibrillator (AED), medical oxygen and resuscitation equipment.
+Equipment included an automated external defibrillator (AED), medical oxygen and portable suction.
+The practice had oxygen masks for both adults and children.

-The practice had a first aid box on each floor and two members of staff had completed first aid at work training during 2016.
+The practice had a first aid box which was located centrally.
+One member of staff had completed first aid at work training during March 2015 and we saw their training certificate was valid following annual updates.